-View the PDF Version of the Journal License Libraries are encouraged to contact MUSE Customer Supportwith any questions related to licenses.
+View and download the PDF of the journal collection subscription license.
+Libraries are encouraged to contact MUSE Library Sales Support with any questions related to licenses.
 You will need Acrobat Reader to view the PDF version.
-This can be downloaded for free at http://www.adobe.com.
+You can download Acrobat Reader for free from Adobe.

-A subscription to a Project MUSE collection grants unlimited access to the full text of the Journal titles in that collection for educational, research, and personal use by the faculty, staff, students, alumni, library patrons, and other Authorized Users of the Subscriber' s campus/institutional network.
+A subscription to a journal collection on Project MUSE grants unlimited access to the full text of the selected Journal title(s) for educational, research, and personal use by the faculty, staff, students, alumni, library patrons, and other Authorized Users of the Subscriber's campus/institutional network.
 Distance learners, alumni, and other off-campus affiliates may access Project MUSE if their internet access is through the campus network or via a secure proxy server.

 Provided that the copyright header attached to the article is retained, Authorized Users at the Subscriber's institution may

-Regarding section B.2 above, if the Subscriber becomes aware of unauthorized access to the Project MUSE® Database, it will notify JHUP immediately and cooperate in locating and attempting to stop the specific individuals who are abusing the service.
+If the Subscriber becomes aware of unauthorized access to Project MUSE, it will notify JHUP immediately and cooperate in locating and attempting to stop the specific individuals who are abusing the service.
 If the specific abuser(s) cannot be identified or stopped, JHUP has the right to withhold, suspend, or terminate access to any or all licensed content, without liability.

-Unless otherwise noted, Publishers hold the copyright, both as a compilation and as individual articles, on all materials published in Journals in the Project MUSE® Database, whether the material is in print or electronic form.
-All Journal content is subject to "fair use" provisions of U.S. or applicable international copyright laws http://www.copyright.gov/title17/92chap1.pdf.
-A list of Publishers participating in Project MUSE can be found at https://muse.jhu.edu/about/muse/publishers.html.
+Unless otherwise noted, Publishers hold the copyright, both as a compilation and as individual articles, on all materials published in journals on Project MUSE, whether the material is in print or electronic form.
+All Journal content is subject to "fair use" provisions of U.S. or applicable international copyright laws (www.copyright.gov/fair-use/more-info.html).
+A list of the Publishers participating in Project Muse can be found at about.muse.jhu.edu/about/publishers/.

-In the event of a dispute between a Publisher and any contributor with respect to the electronic distribution of any article in the Database, JHUP shall have the right to remove such article from the Database, and will do so upon the Publisher's request.
+In the event of a dispute between a Publisher and any contributor with respect to the electronic distribution of any article on Project MUSE, JHUP shall have the right to remove such article, and will do so upon the Publisher's request.

-Requests for authorization to distribute copies of articles in this database for use outside of the provisions listed above should be sent to the Copyright Clearance Center (CCC).
+Requests for authorization to distribute copies of articles for use outside of the provisions listed above should be sent to the Copyright Clearance Center (CCC).
 In preparing your request, please note the name of the copyright holder of the article and follow the CCC instructions for that copyright holder.
-No permission requests should be sent to Project MUSE®.
+No permission requests should be sent to Project MUSE.

 Copyright Clearance Center (CCC)